 Driving in Assetto Corsa Competizione has a noticeably different feel than the original Assetto Corsa, in large part due to its new physics simulation, but also because of a very different Force Feedback system.
-Many effects that the original Assetto Corsa are changed, or omitted entirely, in Competizione.
+Many effects in the original Assetto Corsa are changed, or omitted entirely, in Competizione.
 Opinions are split on whether these are necessarily improvements, but the game provides enough settings to tune the force feedback to your particular wheel and preference.

 The Assetto Corsa series supports using a LUT to calibrate your wheel's force feedback response.
 When you are playing on a lower-end wheel like the Logitech G29 or G920, this quite drastically improves the force feedback.

 I have previously written a guide for the original Assetto Corsa showing how to calibrate your wheel.
 In this guide, I will do the same for Assetto Corsa Competizione, showing how easy it is to calibrate your wheel and improve the driving feel on these cheaper wheels.

 A LUT (Look Up Table) is a file created by a wheel calibration tool.
 A series of tests is run that sends a certain force to the wheel and measures how far the wheel actually moves.
 This data gets recorded in a LUT file.
 A simulator like Assetto Corsa can use that data to send a calibrated force to the wheel to make it move the intended amount based on the physics simulation.
 Without the LUT, most forces will either be too strong or too weak, depending on the wheel mechanism and not accurate to the simulation.

 Most notably, the LUT is able to remove the considerable deadzone that is prominent on these wheels.
 This alone makes it well worth using.

 Reuse Existing LUT File